-So now that you’ve read… or skimmed my story, I guess I can share my awesome DIY Disney Easter baskets with you!
+So now that you’ve read… or skimmed my story, I can share my fabulous DIY Disney Easter baskets with you!

 I found these baskets at Walmart and knew they would be perfect.
-I had originally planned to spray paint my baskets, but I thankfully I didn’t have to!
+I had originally planned to spray paint my baskets, but thankfully, I didn’t have to!

 DIY Sofia The First Easter Basket: